 Plays like this show how disruptive Brown can be as a pass rusher, but another big part of an interior defensive lineman’s game is run stuffing.

 In this play, Brown is highlighted by a yellow circle on your screen.
 As the ball is snapped, Brown immediately stuns the offensive lineman with a powerful punch and is able to push him back and reset the line of scrimmage.
 Brown is keeping his eyes on the running back during the whole play and knows exactly where he is going.
 Until the running-back makes a move towards Brown, he’s just sitting there, ready to throw this lineman away to make the stop.

 As soon as the running back cuts to get up field, Brown quickly discards the offensive lineman.
 In doing so, Brown clogs the running lane and secures the tackle.
 This play shows just how versatile Brown is.
 He’s shown the pass rush, and now the run stuff.
 As an interior defensive lineman, maintaining blocks and then being able to get-off of them with ease, something called stack and shed, is incredibly important, and Brown has shown that he is more than capable of doing that.

 Derrick Brown is a 6-4, 320-pound defensive lineman, so it makes sense that he’s strong and is able to overpower blockers.
 People who are that big aren’t typically able to move very quickly, but Brown is different.

 As we near the end of the college football season, draft season begins.
 Derrick Brown has been nothing short of incredible this season and his final grade will reflect that.
-When it’s all said and done, Derrick Brown will be a top-5 player on my big board and I will not be shocked when we see him dominate in the NFL.
+When it’s all said and done, Derrick Brown will be a top-5 player on my big board.
+More so, I will not be shocked to see him dominate in the NFL.